Waterloo (song)

-"Waterloo" is the first single from the Swedish pop group ABBA's second album of the same name, and their first under the Atlantic label in the US.
+"Waterloo" is a song recorded by Swedish pop group ABBA, with music composed by Benny Andersson and Björn Ulvaeus and lyrics written by Stikkan Anderson.
+It is the first single of the group's second album of the same name, and their first under the Atlantic label in the United States.
 This was also the first single to be credited to the group performing under the name ABBA.
 The title and lyrics reference the 1815 Battle of Waterloo, and use it as a metaphor for a romantic relationship.
 The Swedish version of the single was backed with the Swedish version of "Honey, Honey", while the English version featured "Watch Out" on the B-side.